elastic/rally/docs/rally_daemon.rst

 .. note::

-   Rally Daemon will listen on port 1900 so please ensure to open that port on your firewall.
+   Rally Daemon will listen on port 1900 and the actor system that Rally uses internally require access to arbitrary (unprivileged) ports.
+Please be sure to open up these ports between the Rally nodes.

 Starting
 --------